uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 Introduction

-Approximate completion time per window: 1-2 hours for a new build and 2-3 hours to remove an existing window and replace with a new one.
+Approximate completion time per window: 1-2 hours for a new build and 2-3 hours to remove an existing window and replace it with a new one.

 Tools & Equipment